fdupoux/fsarchiver/website/content/quickstart/_index.md

 FSArchiver would not preserve these attributes and the system would not work when you restore your root filesystem, or you would have to ask the SELinux to relabel it.
-The SELinux support is disabled by default if you use FSArchiver from SystemRescueCd-1.1.3 or newer, so your SELinux labels will be preserved if you use FSArchiver from that environment.
+The SELinux support is disabled by default if you use FSArchiver from SystemRescue, so your SELinux labels will be preserved if you use FSArchiver from that environment.

 ## Detection of the filesystems